PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/ShinyHuntUnattended-Regi.md

 ## Advanced Settings:

 These are advanced settings.
-You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.
+You shouldn't need to touch these unless something isn't working and you're trying to debug it yourself.

 ### Correction Interval: